Universal Studios Florida: Production facilities

 For a brief time, Universal Studios Florida featured a backlot tour tram ride attraction, called the Production Studio Tour, with elements that were similar to the version at Universal Studios Hollywood.
 Guests toured active production set facilities in use for film and television.
-Disney heavily invested in the same working studio concept but, shortly after Universal Studios Florida opened, filming at the parks and even in the state was becoming less attractive to producers concerned about the logistics, expenses, and limited available resources.
+Disney heavily invested in the same working studio concept, but shortly after Universal Studios Florida opened, filming at the parks and even in the state was becoming less attractive.
+Producers complained of the logistics, expenses, and limited available resources.
 Consequently, Universal ended the Production Studio Tour only five years into the park's history in 1995, and Nickelodeon's TV production moved to California in 2005.
 Smaller shows and commercials continued to be produced, but the backlot studio concept was becoming less of a draw for visitors.

-Universal gradually moved away from the fourth wall convention in the design of new attractions, with cast and crew directly addressing guests.
-Instead of witnessing how a film was made, the experience was increasingly being designed to transport guests into the middle of the action.
-The Wizarding World of Harry Potter, with the completion of Hogsmeade in 2010 and Diagon Alley in 2014, accelerated this transition and reflects the park's modern strategy and approach.
+With each new attraction, Universal gradually moved away from the incorporation of the fourth wall convention, where cast and crew directly addressed guests.
+Instead of a behind-the-scenes filmmaking experience, the perspective shifted in the direction of putting guests in the middle of the action.
+The Wizarding World of Harry Potter – with the completion of Hogsmeade in 2010 and Diagon Alley in 2014 – accelerated this transition and reflects the park's modern strategy and approach to the guest experience.

 Despite the evolution and growing emphasis being placed on the theme park aspect, some soundstages at Universal Studios Florida remained active.
-Wheel of Fortune was relocated to the park in 1999 to help promote the upcoming debut of Islands of Adventure.
+In 1999, Wheel of Fortune was relocated to the park for three days of filming, helping to promote the upcoming debut of Islands of Adventure.
 Nickelodeon returned temporarily in 2008 for the shooting of My Family's Got Guts.
 The 2010–11 season of RTL Group's Family Feud was filmed on site, coinciding with the show's debut of new host Steve Harvey, but the show was relocated in 2011 to Atlanta, Georgia.
 The revival of Howie Mandel's Deal or No Deal in 2018 was filmed in Soundstage 21 for CNBC.
 Local and national commercials were also shot at various soundstages.

+Financing and ownership

+Universal Studios Florida was built for an estimated $631 million, with 50% ownership in the hands of MCA Universal and 50% belonging to The Rank Organisation leisure company.
+While owned by Seagram, MCA Universal would again partner with The Rank Group (corporate successor to The Rank Organisation) a decade later in a major $2.5 billion expansion that would transform the park into a resort.
+The expansion led to the creation of Universal Orlando Resort with the addition of Islands of Adventure, Universal CityWalk, and several hotels.
+In 2000, The Rank Group sold its 50% stake to Blackstone Capital Partners for $275 million, who in turn sold it to NBCUniversal in 2011 for $3.165 billion, giving the company 100% ownership of the resort.